-Private key and secret key objects may be imported into a module using the Unwrap, Unmask (if cloning and unmasking are enabled at the HSM level) Any externally-set attributes of keys imported in this way are ignored by a module and their attributes are set by a module to values required by the Access Control Policy.
+Private key and secret key objects may be imported into a module using the Unwrap, Unmask (if cloning and unmasking are enabled at the module level) or Derive operation under the control of the Access Control Policy.
+Any externally-set attributes of keys imported in this way are ignored by a module and their attributes are set by a module to values required by the Access Control Policy.